Slow Cooker Cube Steak

 Ingredients for cubed steak on a table.

-• Regular condensed cream of mushroom can be used in place of the golden mushroom.
-Cream of celery soup or chicken soup are other substitutions that pair well with this tender cube steak .
+Soup Swap: Regular condensed cream of mushroom can be used in place of the golden mushroom.
+Cream of celery soup or chicken soup is another good substitute for this tender cube steak.
 This will make a country style gravy.

-• Fresh mushrooms can be added, but the gravy will end up thinner and you may want to add a cornstarch slurry at the end of the cooking time.
+Add Veggies: Fresh mushrooms or sliced white onions can be added, but the gravy will be thinner, and you may want to add a cornstarch slurry at the end of cooking.

 Cube steak in slow cooker with parsley on top.